HashCash-Consultants/go-live/services/aurora/internal/docs/reference/endpoints/transactions-create.md

   laboratoryUrl: https://www.hcnet.org/laboratory/#explorer?resource=transactions&endpoint=create
 ---

-Posts a new [transaction](../resources/transaction.md) to the Hcnet Network.
+Posts a new [transaction](../resources/transaction.md) to the HcNet Network.
 Note that creating a valid transaction and signing it properly is the responsibility of your client library.

-Transaction submission and the subsequent validation and inclusion into the Hcnet Network's ledger is a [complicated and asynchronous process](https://www.hcnet.org/developers/learn/concepts/transactions.html#life-cycle).
+Transaction submission and the subsequent validation and inclusion into the HcNet Network's ledger is a [complicated and asynchronous process](https://www.hcnet.org/developers/learn/concepts/transactions.html#life-cycle).
-To reduce the complexity, aurora manages these asynchronous processes for the client and will wait to hear results from the Hcnet Network before returning an HTTP response to a client.
+To reduce the complexity, aurora manages these asynchronous processes for the client and will wait to hear results from the HcNet Network before returning an HTTP response to a client.

 Transaction submission to aurora aims to be